Guiding On a Project Charter: The Main Business Value and Tips for Its Perfect Creation

 Project charter philosophy: what it is & what it includes

-During the project development works, project charter provides the following functions:
+During the project development works, the project charter provides the following functions:

 - detailed and accessible project fiche with its main vision and missions, obligatory tasks and their execution order